buzzer-re/sdebugger/README.md

 ### Using

-For now still veeery simple, you can send your own binary to it and continue or add breakpoint. that's it for now :D
+For now still veeery simple.

 ```
 ./main <binary>